Secrets beneath Jubilee Square revealed

 Jubilee Square completed.

-In the Roman period much of the site was occupied by the southern and eastern ranges of one of Leicester’s most important public buildings, the mid-2nd century forum.
-The city’s principle east to west street, the Fosse Way, also crossed the site.
+In the Roman period much of the site was occupied by the southern and eastern ranges of one of town’s most important public buildings, the mid-2nd century forum and basilica (the Roman town’s shopping centre and town hall).
+The city’s principle east to west street, the decumanus maximus also crossed the site, linking the Fosse Way as it entered the town through its east and west gates.

 jubilee4

 Leicester’s Roman forum and basilica.
-Art: Mike Codd
+Image: Mike Codd / Leicester Museums and Galleries

-Anglo-Saxon occupation has been recorded nearby and in the medieval period the area was crossed by a number of important thoroughfares including the High Street (today Highcross Street) and Swinesmarket (today the High Street); their junction being the site of the borough’s Wednesday market and the 16th century High Cross.
+Anglo-Saxon occupation was recorded nearby and in the medieval period the area was crossed by a number of important thoroughfares including the High Street (today Highcross Street) and Swinesmarket (today the High Street); their junction being the site of the borough’s Wednesday market and the 16th century High Cross.

-The recent investigation observed groundwork within the area of new open space, consisting of the planting of trees, new walling, paving and lawns and the diversion of services.
+The recent monitoring observed groundworks within the area of new open space, including the digging of new tree planting pits, foundations for new walling, paving and lawns and the diversion of services.

 jubilee1

-Fosse Way metalling, and to the north the possible forum precinct wall with tile courses.
+Street metalling for the decumanus maximus (Fosse Way), and to the north the possible forum precinct wall with tile courses.
+Image: ULAS

 jubilee2